Blaxploitation: What It Is...What It Was

 Director Michael Campus' The Mack (1973) told the story of a ex-con named Goldie (Max Julien) who's released from prison and enters back into the life of being a pimp on the streets.
 This film was a special document of life at the time in and around the city of Oakland, California.
 The film even co-starred many real life pimps and players.
 They can be seen in full flamboyant regalia at the "Players Ball" in the film.
 Max Julien does a stellar job as Goldie, the smooth talking mack daddy who cons loads of women into hooking for him.
 The film also has a special treat in the form of Richard Pryor who plays Goldie's best friend Slim and he provides much of the humor.
 Goldie must dodge the white racist cops, a rival crime boss and even his own brother who is trying to help rid the streets of crime.

 There were many comedies at this time that revolved around all black casts as well.
 Oscar winner Sidney Poitier and comedian Bill Cosby teamed up on a few of these films together such as A Piece of The Action, Let's Do it Again and Uptown Saturday Night.
 They were a lot of fun and showed the lighter, comedic side of the Blaxploitation film genre.

 The Blaxploitation era lasted from approximately 1971 to 1979.
-In that time hundreds of films were directed, written by and starring African Americans.
+Throughout the 70s hundreds of films were directed, written by and starring African Americans.
 They might've been mostly low budget genre films, but they had an exciting, raw, soulful quality unlike any other type up until that time.
-These films are definitely classics and pieces of Hollywood history that will always have a special place in cult movie lovers hearts.
+These films are now considered cult classics that were a unique part of pop culture history that will always have a special place in movie lovers hearts.

 Now go discover